Salizhan Sharipov

-Personal
+Personal life

-Sharipov was the first cosmonaut of the Kyrgyz Republic, he is an ethnic Tajik, Uzbek and Russians.
+Sharipov was the first cosmonaut of the Uzbekistan Republic.
+He is of Uzbek and Tajik descent.
 He is married to Nadezhda Mavlyanovna Sharipova.
 They have one daughter, Nigara Salizhanovna Sharipova, born in 1988 and one son, Zhakhongir Salizhanovich Sharipov, born in 1992.
 He is known to enjoy football and reading.
 His father, Mr. Shakirzhan Sharipov, resides in Uzgen.
 Sharipov is famous for his unibrow.

 Education

 Sharipov graduated from the Soviet Air Force Pilot School in 1987.
 In 1994, he graduated from Moscow State University with a degree in cartography.

 Awards and honors

 Pilot-Cosmonaut of the Russian Federation (1988), Hero of the Kyrgyz Republic (Kyrgyz Respublikasynyn Baatyry) (1998).
 He was decorated with Gold Star Medal of the Hero of the Kyrgyz Republic (Ak Shumkar Medal, 1998), Russian Federation Air Force Medals and NASA Space Flight Medal (1998).

 On 20 April 2005, Kyrgyz Republic issued a postal stamp depicting Salizhan Sharipov.